Van Gogh (band): 2000s

 In 2000, Dragan Ivanović became the band's new bass guitarist.
-In 2001, the band released the live album Happy New Ear, which was recorded on December 19, 1999 on the band's concert in Belgrade's Hala sportova.
+In 2001, the band released the live album Happy New Ear, which was recorded on 19 December 1999 at the band's concert in Belgrade's Hala sportova.
 The album was produced by Vlada Negovanović.
 During the same year the band's first album was rereleased by Metropolis Records.
 In 2002, the band released the album DrUnder, which featured electronic rock elements.
 In 2003, the band was joined by the new bass guitarist Dejan Ilić.
-The same year the band held a concert at the full Tašmajdan Stadium.On June 15, 2004, Van Gogh performed as the opening band on Metallica concert held at Partizan Stadium in Belgrade.
+The same year the band held a concert at the full Tašmajdan Stadium.On 15 June 2004 Van Gogh performed as the opening band on Metallica concert held at Partizan Stadium in Belgrade.

 In 2006 Van Gogh released Kolo.
 The album was named after the traditional folk dance from the Balkans, and the first single from the album was the folk-oriented "Kolo (Ludo luda)", the lyrics of which featured elements from the Serbian folk poem "Riba i devojka" recorded by Vuk Stefanović Karadžić.
 In the meantime Branislav Gluvakov (solo guitar) was introduced.
 In 2007, the band won the award for the Best Adriatic Act at the MTV Europe Music Awards 2007.
-The same year the band released live/video album Beogradska Arena / Live, which featured a recording of Van Gogh's concert held in Belgrade Arena on May 19, 2007.
+The same year the band released live/video album Beogradska Arena / Live, which featured a recording of Van Gogh's concert held in Belgrade Arena on 19 May 2007.
 In 2009, Van Gogh released Lavirint through Mobile Telephony of Serbia, and during the first month of the sale it was sold in more than 100,000 copies.
-On November 28, 2009. the band held another concert at the full packed Belgrade Arena.
+On 28 November 2009 the band held another concert at the full packed Belgrade Arena.
 This concert won the Concert of the year award at the Serbian Oscar Of Popularity.